-Stakeholders cannot be denied the opportunity to run for a Board seat for which they hold stakeholder status unless otherwise prohibited by a NC's Bylaws (e.g. term limits, age requirements).
+Stakeholders cannot be denied the opportunity to run for a board seat for which they can prove eligibility, unless otherwise prohibited by a NC's Bylaws (e.g. term limits, age requirements).

 3.3 The Candidate Filing Period

 The candidate filing period will begin approximately 120 days before Election Day and will last for 45 days.
 All candidate filing and candidate challenge deadlines will end at 5:00 p.m., Pacific Standard Time.